cheginit/UHWorkshop/README.md

 For calculating initial values of turbulence paramaters, [CFD-online Turbulence Calculator](https://www.cfd-online.com/Tools/turbulence.php) can be used.

 # Paraview python instllation
 The paraview module can be installed as a stand-alone module from [conda-forge channel](https://anaconda.org/conda-forge/paraview) other the one installed with OpenFOAM.
-Just make sure that you should always use the *builtin* flag of paraFoam when you want to generate python scripts using the trace option i.e, use ```paraFoam -builtin```.
+Just keep in mind that you should always use the *builtin* flag of paraFoam when you want to generate python scripts using the trace option i.e, use ```paraFoam -builtin``` to run paraview.

 Just follow the step by step installation method givne below assuming that the default installation directory is used: